dotnet/docs-maui/docs/platform-integration/essentials/geolocation.md

 ---
 title: "Geolocation"
-description: "Learn how to use the .NET MAUIGeolocation class in the Microsoft.Maui.Essentials namespace.
+description: "Learn how to use the .NET MAUI Geolocation class in the Microsoft.Maui.Essentials namespace.
 This class provides API to retrieve the device's current geolocation coordinates." ms.date: 03/13/2019
 no-loc: ["Microsoft.Maui", "Microsoft.Maui.Essentials"]
 ---